Navigating Educational Funding and the Expanded E-Rate Program

 Where Does the Future Lie?

-School districts may be wondering whether they will still need remote or hybrid learning moving forward and how they will fund these programs.
-Many students suffered as much as a year of learning loss and have remained behind since resumption of in-class learning.1 Technology and connectivity for education and remote learning is more important than ever before to mitigate the learning loss and enable new learning opportunities where connectivity is needed.
+Technology and connectivity for education and remote learning is more important than ever to mitigate the learning loss and enable new learning opportunities where connectivity is lacking.

 While distance learning during the COVID-19 pandemic, a teenage boy talks with a female teacher via video call.
 The boy is using a laptop to communicate with the teacher.

-Many believe remote learning will remain a vital resource for students to catch up during supplementary hours, vacation time and the summer — and will become a permanent educational tool.
+Many educators believe remote learning will remain a vital resource for students to catch up during supplementary hours, vacation time and the summer — and will become a permanent ubiquitous educational tool.

 “Education needed a change, and the pandemic forced that change to a blended learning style.
 Kids should be in classrooms,” Jacobson said.
 “But there’s an awful lot they can do and learn outside the classroom through virtual learning that will help maximize time in the classroom with teachers and also allow them to do all sorts of virtual learning activities that aren’t necessarily possible in the classroom.”